Happy New Year and welcome to the Sapphic Book Bingo 2023!

 - Blind date: Read a sapphic book in which the main character goes on a blind date (i.e., a date with someone they have never met before).

 - “Heart” in the title: Read a sapphic book that has the work “heart” in the title.

 - Co-authored book: Read a sapphic book that two (or more) authors wrote together.
-Both authors’ names need to be on the cover of the novel.

 - Roommate romance: Read a sapphic book in which the main character falls in love with their roommate.